JordanMartinez/purescript-cookbook/recipes/HeterogenousArrayLog/README.md

 This recipe shows how to create, display, and pattern match on a heterogenous array.

+PureScript arrays must store values that have the same type.
+Attempting to store values of different types will result in a compiler error.

+To get around this limitation while still ensuring type safety, we can use `Variant`.

 ## Expected Behavior:

 Prints the following: